Lipoarabinomannan: PILAM

 LAMS capped with phosphoinositol are typically found in nonpathogenic species including M. smegmatis.
 In contrast to ManLAMs, PILAMs are pro-inflammatory.
-CD14, a recognition receptor present on macrophages, associate with toll-like receptor 2 (TLR2) is described to be a receptor for PILAM.
+CD14, a recognition receptor present on macrophages, associated with toll-like receptor 2 (TLR2) is described to be a receptor for PILAM.
 Binding of PILAM to the receptor elicits the activation of an intracellular signaling cascade which activates transcription factors that initiate transcription of proinflammatory cytokine genes.
 This may lead to TNF-α, IL-8, and IL-12 activation and apoptosis of macrophages.

 AraLAM (CheLAM)

-Certain species of rapid-growing bacterium such as M. chelonae and laboratory strains (H37Ra) contain LAMs that are absent of both mannose and phosphoinosital caps.
-This form of LAM is characterized by 1,3 –mannosyl side chains instead of the 1,2 commonly found in others mycobacterial species.
+Certain species of rapid-growing bacterium such as M. chelonae and laboratory strains (H37Ra) contain LAMs that are absent of both mannose and phosphoinositol caps.
+This form of LAM is characterized by 1,3–mannosyl side chains instead of the 1,2 commonly found in others mycobacterial species.
 These forms are considered to be more potent than the mannose-capped ManLAM in inducing functions associated with macrophage activation.
 In addition to stimulation of early genes such as c-fos, KC, and JE, AraLAM induces transcription of the mRNA for cytokines (such as TNF-α, IL 1-α, IL 1-β, IL-6, IL-8, and IL-10) characteristically produced by macrophages.
 Proto-oncogenes c-fos and c-myc are involved in the regulation of gene transcription while JE and KC are peptide cytokines that serve as specific chemoattractants for neutrophils and monocytes.
 Activation of TNF-α creates pathologic manifestations of disease such as tissue necrosis, nerve damage, and protective immunity.